-I was walking through the Minnesota airport yesterday and noticed an advertisement at several points along my journey to the gate.
+I was walking through the Minnesota airport yesterday and noticed an advertisement in several spots.
 It said, Practice makes Perfect.
 I honestly don’t remember who or what the advertisement was for.
-I just kept thinking about practice makes perfect.
+I just kept thinking about – practice makes perfect.

 Many of us look to our past to predict our future.
-It’s how we’re wired as humans.
-In fact, if you Google, there’s a lot of quotes out there that tell us this is what we should do.
+If you Google, there’s a lot of quotes out there that tell us this is what we should do.

 “The best predictor of future behavior is past behavior.”
 This quote is often attributed to Mark Twain.

-Or, how about this one – “A leopard’s spots never change.”
-I believe this may even be a quote from the Bible.
+How about this one – “A leopard’s spots never change.”
+I believe this may be a quote from the Bible.

 If practice makes perfect (which is a misnomer IMHO), how can these two quotes be true?

-If you want to create something new, if you want to implement a new idea, you must think a thought you’ve never thought before.
+If you want to create something new, you must think a thought you’ve never thought.
 When my client was in high school, she didn’t know what she knows now.
-She didn’t know how to study, and no one taught her.
-She was using her past to define her, instead of defining herself by her future.
-When you define yourself by your past, you’re going to create more of the past!
+She was using her past to define her, and when you define yourself by your past, you’re going to create more of the past!

 When we keep showing up for ourselves, even on a micro level, we will improve.
-This is when practice makes perfect means.
-The more you do something, especially if deliberately, you will inevitably get better at it.
-Imagine a toddler learning to walk.
-What if he never got up after that first fall?
-Watching a toddler learn to walk is amazing.
-They get up every time!
-They do the hard thing over and over and over – and they learn to walk!
+This is what practice makes perfect means.
+The more you deliberately do something, you will get better at it.